Chicken Pox or Shingles During Pregnancy

 Unfortunately, once you’re pregnant you shouldn’t get the chicken pox vaccine, so if you don’t have immunity, it’s important to avoid anyone who does have the virus.
 Thankfully, most people are now vaccinated against it or have already had it.
 Make sure your partner and anyone else you live with is immune.

 What do other pregnant moms do when they have varicella?

 “I got shingles in my first pregnancy at 14 weeks.
-No idea how I contracted it, but I do teach, so any little cherub could have shared that with me.
-I was just put on some herpes medicine that escapes me, and my baby is totally normal and fine.”
+No idea how I contracted it.
+I was put on some herpes medicine, and my baby is totally normal and fine.”

 “I’m 18 weeks pregnant, and my doctor just diagnosed me with shingles.
 Which is painful, but mostly just stressful.
 I asked about birth defects; she said there is a risk, but very small.”

 “I had shingles during my last pregnancy, and it was awful.
 And buying Valtrex (I think this is commonly used for genital herpes) with my giant pregnant belly was a little awkward!”

 Are there any other resources for varicella during pregnancy?

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.